SebastianPuchalski/AutoProver/README.md

 **Work in progress**

 At the moment, the project consists of:
-- formulas parser
+- Formulas parser (including operators precedence) and printer
-- naive Model Checking
+- Naive Model Checking
-- fast implementation of the Resolution method
+- Fast implementation of the Resolution method